 Communities will also need to determine the subsidy programs to be included in the inventory.
 Most commonly, inventories include data on Low Income Housing Tax CreditA dollar-for-dollar tax reduction against federal tax liability, provided to developers based on the criteria set out in the states' qualified allocations plan.
 It is the primary source of funding for increasing and preserving supply of affordable rental homes. properties and units that receive HUD project-based rental assistance.
 However, some localities also include units that receive assistance from state and local housing programs.
 Broadening the scope of the inventory provides a more complete picture of the community’s affordable housing stock.
 However, including additional program information also increases the complexity of data collection efforts, and substantial work may be required to integrate information compiled from different data systems and stored in different formats.

-Finally, communities will need to choose the property-level data points to populate the inventory.
-At minimum, the data collected for each property should enable the locality to easily identify at-risk units and take early action to prevent their loss.
+Finally, communities must choose the property-level data points to populate the inventory.
+At a minimum, the data collected for each property should enable the locality to easily identify at-risk units and take early action to prevent their loss.
 Relevant data points may include the property name (or a unique identifier), an address, the number of total units and assisted or low-cost units, the owner’s contact information, any associated subsidy program, and the expiration date of any rent restrictions.

 Communities may also include other types of data, depending on their policy goals.
 For example, some jurisdictions specify whether the property is targeted to a specific type of tenant, such as seniors or people with a disability.
-Others include information about the building’s physical condition so as to anticipate and seek to prevent losses from physical deterioration.
-Data on other property characteristics, such as the owner type (e.g., for-profit or non-profit organization) and the age of the building may enable communities to take a more sophisticated approach to their preservation efforts that builds on research on the types of properties that tend to leave the affordable housing stock when rent restrictions expire.
-As publicly available data and open data regulations evolve, localities may be able to easily connect information about building size or tenancy with more specific affordability, ownership, and tax information.
+Others include information about the building’s physical condition to anticipate and seek to prevent losses from physical deterioration.
+Data on other property characteristics, such as the owner type (e.g., for-profit or non-profit organization) and the age of the building, may enable communities to take a more sophisticated approach to their preservation efforts that build on research on the types of properties that tend to leave the affordable housing stock when rent restrictions expire.
+As publicly available data and open data regulations evolve, localities can easily connect information about building size or tenancy with more specific affordability, ownership, and tax information.
 Smaller and distressed localities may be able to easily expand on these existing public data resources to create a useful source of information relevant to maintaining building affordability.

 Preservation inventories contain information that is likely to be of interest both to mission-oriented organizations committed to preserving affordability and other companies that see potential for financial gain.
 Communities that create and maintain a preservation inventory will need weigh the desire for increased public awareness of vulnerable housing developments with the risk that the availability of this information could undermine preservation goals.
 Consideration of these trade-offs can inform whether the inventory will be made available to the public, with or without registration, or a commitment to use the data for affordability preservation purposes only.